hisekaldma/Polyhymnia/documentation/index.md

     C D E F

 ### Notes
-A note is simply a standard note on the western musical scale.
+A note is simply a standard note on the Western chromatic scale.

     C D E F G A B C